Climate Action

 By 2035, achieve net zero carbon emissions, and by 2050, achieve zero actual carbon emissions.

-We achieved our original GHG emissions reduction goal in 2020, when we reduced our net emissions by 43% below 2005 levels.
-As we work toward our 2035 goal, we have made significant advances in planning for decarbonization, and have reduced our emissions by 28% below 2015 (our baseline year for reporting).
-For additional information about GHG reductions, please visit our Greenhouse Gas Emissions webpage.
+We achieved our original greenhouse gas (GHG) emissions reduction goal in 2020 when we reduced our net emissions by 43% below 2005 levels.
+As we work toward our 2035 goal, we have made significant advances in planning for decarbonization and have reduced our emissions by 28% below 2015 levels (our baseline year for reporting).
+For additional information about GHG reductions, visit our Greenhouse Gas Emissions page.

 Carbon Neutrality Strategy